One of the major issues I see people have when approaching Trello is, what you can actually do with it.

 So today, I want to share some of the Trello boards I am using as systems for my own business.

 If you want to learn more how to set up automated project management boards in Trello, you could enroll in my free online course!
 This course teaches the basics of Butler for Trello.
-Plus, it introduces a number of board systems and shows you in a guided workshop how to set up commands yourself.
+And it also introduces a number of board systems and shows you in a guided workshop how to set up commands for your Trello boards.
+It’s really a no-brainer, so come over!

 Automated Project Management in Trello – 3 Options